-This summer is going to be some of the hottest temperatures recorded yet so learning to cope with extreme heat could be at the top of our to-do list.
+This summer will be some of the hottest temperatures recorded yet, so learning to cope with extreme heat is at the top of our to-do list.
 While an air-conditioner is a luxury for many people, and some are just trying to reduce their carbon footprint or electric bill, there are ways to keep cool without burdening your air-conditioner.

-Other reasons to stay cool without an air-conditioner could be a heatwave when the power suddenly goes out.
+Other reasons to stay cool without an air conditioner could be a heat wave when the power suddenly goes out.
 What do you do then?
 Even the best-maintained units are at risk.
-Sometimes an air-conditioner can just stop due to major consistent use.
+Sometimes an air conditioner can just stop due to major consistent use.
 One electrical part failure can leave you exposed to the elements.
-Here are some ways for you to stay cool this summer without tiring your air-conditioner unit.
+Here are some ways for you to stay cool this summer without tiring your air conditioner.

 What To Drink and Eat in the Heat

 If you’re an active individual, it’s particularly easy to sweat out approximately 2 to 3 gallons of water a day!
 To avoid this, it’s best to keep some sort of hydrating liquid or food on hand.
 If it’s difficult for you to chug water, keep sipping on something nearby.
 Insulated water bottles are best if you’re on the go.
 If you’re hiking long-distance or trying to survive against the heat, the water bottle could weigh you down.
 Otherwise, there are plenty of insulated water bottle options out there in pleasing designs and affordable price points.
 Add some ice cubes, and you’ll be solid for the day.
 Just keep refilling when you can.